Sijith007/custom-popup/README.md

 ## Introduction

-This is a custom popup that we can modify and use it in any web application.
+This custom popup is a web component created in vuejs.
+We can customize this popup and use in any web application.

-This is a web component created in vuejs.

 ## Usage